Trump Is Panicking Because He Knows FBI-CIA Are Closing In On Him, Analyst Says

 Several political observers have also emphasized that despite the fact that recent discussions about removing Trump from power under the 25th Amendment have focused on the possibility that he could be declared unfit in terms of mental or physical health status, the 25th Amendment does not offer any specifics on what could render the president unfit for office.

-Thus, any situation, such as evidence of ties with Russia in conflict with national security, could render him unfit for office of president.
+Thus, any situation, such as evidence of ties with Russia in conflict with national security, could render him unfit for the office of president.

 However, the enthusiasm among liberals for the 25th Amendment removal option is dampened by the prospect of what some consider an even worse scenario: the emergence of an arch-conservative President Mike Pence.

-[Featured Image by Aude Guerrucci/AP]
+[Featured Image by Aude Guerrucci/AP Images]